JahnelGroup/spring-boot-samples/spring-boot-data-rest/README.md

-# Spring Boot Elasticsearch
+# Spring Data REST

 **Warning this is still heavily under development and not complete.**
-**This sample application demonstrates how to integrate Spring Boot with Elasticsearch.**
+**This sample application demonstrates basic usage of Spring Data REST.**

-## Getting Started
+## What is Spring Data REST?

-If you've never used Elasticsearch or need a refresher on terminology please see our other repository [JahnelGroup/elasticsearch](https://github.com/JahnelGroup/elasticsearch) for some background.
+[Spring Data REST](https://projects.spring.io/spring-data-rest/) provides the basic framework for quickly creating standardized hypermedia-driven HTTP resources.

 ## How it works